craws/OpenAtlas/install/upgrade/upgrade.md

 Execute install/upgrade/3.13.0.sql after making backups

+The database structure changed significantly regarding how dates are mapped.

+Also some inconsistency in the actor forms were resolved.
+In the former version there were form fields for appears first/last at a place and begin/end dates.
+Since these date and place information weren't connected we changed it to begin and end fields for places and dates to e.g. enter a birthplace.

+Since we couldn't assume that the information entered before was related this update creates events for first/last appearances which are named "First/Last Appearance of actor_name".

+After the update you can check the new created entries going to the event overview and filter for "appearance of".

 #### Value type label (description)

 After this update the descriptions of value types is shown at entity views.